vivek-booshan/cs220-sp23/assign/hw1.md

 expect you to write functions to modularize your program, but you don't need to use functions for this assignment.)

+Note that you do not need to handle the following kinds of errors:

+* The user specifies that there are fewer than 1 or more than 20 coin denominations
+* The user enters the same coin identifier more than once when entering the coin denominations
+* The user uses the "`r`" command in a way that would cause the count of a particular kind of coin to drop below 0

 ### Hints and Specifications

 The program should allow the user to enter up to 20 coin denominations.